 Apply for protection under the Temporary Protection Directive for the first time

-If you have fled the war in Ukraine, you may be entitled to a residence permit with temporary protection in Sweden under the EU’s Temporary Protection Directive.
+If you have fled the war in Ukraine, or were already in Sweden when the war broke out, you may be entitled to a residence permit with temporary protection in Sweden under the EU’s Temporary Protection Directive.
 Here you can read about who is covered by the Temporary Protection Directive and how to apply.

 This information is available in Ukrainian and Russian.
 Click on the “Other languages” button above to change the language.